droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 ### Industry Experience

 This matches my experience of how engineering work tends to be done.
-Design work, in this case identifying the abstraction and building the superclass, is done by the team as a whole or by someone with an impressive sounding job title like "principle consulting systems architect".
+Design work, in this case identifying the abstraction and building the superclass, is done by the team as a whole or by someone with an impressive sounding job title like "principal consulting systems architect".
 Implementing the details in a subclass is the job of an individual engineer.

 Concretely, as I was spinning up at Isilon I spent a lot of time working on C++ and Python classes that filled in the details of an existing pattern, and not a lot of time inventing new patterns.
 Template methods were something I used frequently without having a name for them, and which I later wished I had learned about in college.